Eddie Brock

 Edward Charles Allan "Eddie" Brock is a character appearing in American comic books published by Marvel Comics.
 The character was created by David Michelinie and Todd McFarlane, making a cameo appearance in Web of Spider-Man #18 (September 1986), before making his first full appearance in The Amazing Spider-Man #300 (May 1988) as the most well-known host of the Venom symbiote.
 The character has since appeared in many Marvel Comics publications, including Venom.
 He has endured as one of Spider-Man's most prominent villains.
 He later evolved into an antihero, slowly distancing himself from his initial goal to ruin Spider-Man's life to instead do good, even occasionally allying with Spider-Man.

 In the original version of the story, Eddie Brock is a journalist who publicly exposes the identity of a man he believes is a serial killer, the Sin-Eater, only to find his reputation ruined when Spider-Man captures the real killer.
-Disgraced and suicidal with a growing irrational hatred for Spider-Man, Eddie comes into contact with an alien symbiote, rejected by Peter Parker.
+Disgraced and suicidal with a growing irrational hatred for Spider-Man, Eddie comes into contact with an alien symbiote that had been rejected by Peter Parker.
 The symbiote bonds with him and they become Venom, together seeking out revenge against their mutual enemy.
 Though he repeatedly comes into conflict with Spider-Man, he also attempts to operate as a hero, albeit a violent one, seeking to save those he deems "innocent" and avoid any collateral damage in his clashes with Spider-Man.
 In 2008, after being separated from the Venom symbiote, he serves as the anti-hero host of the Anti-Venom symbiote which is sacrificed to help cure the "Spider-Island" epidemic during the 2011 storyline.
 In 2012, he was bonded to the Toxin symbiote, reuniting with the Venom symbiote in 2016.
 While Eddie was originally a human with no powers, the Venom symbiote suit bestows upon him a range of abilities including many of Spider-Man's powers, culminating in him becoming a living symbiote and the King in Black at the conclusion of the event of the same name in 2021 (leaving his son Dylan to join up with Venom), and be stuck in a time loop with his future selves Tyro, Wilde, Finnegan, Bedlam, Meridius, and The Eventuality forming the symbiote ruling council of the Kings in Black.
-On the loop's breakage, Eddie reconciles with and becomes the host of the Carnage symbiote, training it as an anti-hero.
+On the loop's breakage, Eddie makes a situational alliance with and becomes the host of the Carnage symbiote, training it as an anti-hero.